top of page

 Oil on Canvas - 16" x 20" - 2025

 With the subject taking up much of the foreground and the obscurity of the background, much its situation is hidden from the viewer except its intensity.
 Special Treatment depicts my experience dealing with hardships caused by systems I have no say in especially in consideration of how small town communities see the protection of particular rights as overreach into their lives.
+For the execution of this piece I primarily focused on using larger amounts of paint and moving away from my usual technique that is more in line with dry-brushing.

 Communion of a Single Soul